delliott0000/PyDoorBuilder/API/HTTP/Common.md

 ```

 # Shared Endpoint Behaviour
 Unless stated otherwise, every endpoint exposed by the API follows the below rules.
 They are listed in descending order of precedence.
+Furthermore, these rules all take precedence over any endpoint-specific behaviour.

 ## Response Structure
 The API will return a JSON object with every response.